-The South Tyrolean Wine Route does not have its name by chance.
+The South Tyrolean Wine Road does not have its name by chance.
 In this area in the south of South Tyrol, the vines thrive particularly well.
 Here they enjoy plenty of sunbeams and often calcareous soil.
 The grapes form a perfect basis for the best wines.
 The winemakers have also discovered this and are passionate about exploiting these advantages.
 So far - so good!

 The term “Törggelen” has its root in the Latin term “torquere” which gave its name to the ancient wine press, the “Torggl”.
 Originally, Törggelen was a joint tasting of the new wine with the neighbours, or a thanksgiving meal with everyone who helped with the harvest.
 Here, too, the new wine and must were tasted.
 There are at least two versions of the origin of this tasty custom.